Stragier, Frank

 Distin, William Langmead

-General William Langmead Distin was a charter member of the Juneau Men's Igloo.
+General William Langmead Distin was a charter member of the Pioneers of Alaska, Juneau Men’s Igloo No. 6, and served as the first Surveyor-General of Alaska.

-On August 7, 1897, President McKinley appointed him the first Surveyor-General of Alaska, which office he held until October 18, 1913.
+On August 7, 1897, President William McKinley appointed Distin the first Surveyor-General of Alaska, a position he held until October 18, 1913.

-In the fall of 1906 he moved the records, papers, and furnishings of the Governor's Office from Sitka to Juneau, thus finally establishing Juneau as the capital.
+In the fall of 1906, he transferred the records, papers, and furnishings of the Governor’s Office from Sitka to Juneau, an action that effectively established Juneau as the territorial capital.

-Distin Avenue - a short residential street branching of Indian Street in the central part of Juneau was named after him.
-The street was first named Farnum Street for Oliver T. Farnum.
+Distin Avenue, a short residential street branching off Indian Street in central Juneau, was named in his honor.
+The street had originally been named Farnum Street for Oliver T. Farnum.

 Naghel, Charles Edward

-Charles Naghel was a charter member of the Juneau Men's Igloo, and served as President in 1915.
+Charles Naghel was a charter member of the Juneau Men's Igloo No. 6 of the Pioneers of Alaska and served as its president in 1915.

-Naghel was born in Roseville, California on February 15, 1880.
-His father was Edward Nagel who was an actor, singer, dancer and musician who barnstormed through the mining camps of California.
-His mother died when he was in 5th grade and his father took him out of school and he and his younger brothers and sister were carted all over California till his father married again.
+Naghel was born in Roseville, California, on February 15, 1880.
+His father, Edward Nagel, was an actor, singer, dancer, and musician who traveled through the mining camps of California performing.
+After his mother died when he was in the fifth grade, his father removed him from school, and the family traveled widely through California until his father remarried.

-When the war ended, he took his books and joined the Marines.
-In 1900 a contingent of Marines was sent to Sitka to quell an uprising between two tribes of Indians.
-He lived in the Marine Barracks that later became the first Pioneers Home.
-By this time, he was working on his high school diploma from the Calvert Correspondence School.
+After the war, he joined the United States Marines.
+In 1900, a contingent of Marines was sent to Sitka to quell an uprising between two Native tribes.
+Naghel lived in the Marine Barracks in Sitka, which later became the first Alaska Pioneers’ Home.
+During this period, he continued working toward his high school diploma through the Calvert Correspondence School.

-He met his future wife, Annetta Theresa Johnson, in Sitka in 1904.
-She was working as a musician on the S.S.
+He met his future wife, Annetta Theresa Johnson, in Sitka in 1904 while she was employed as a musician aboard the S.S.
 Spokane.

-After retiring he spend most of his time in the family's summer home in the Mendenhall Valley.
-He continued to maintain Hazel Jaeger McKinnon's books for the Alaska Laundry.
+Following retirement, Naghel spent much of his time at the family’s summer home in the Mendenhall Valley.
+He also continued bookkeeping work for Hazel Jaeger McKinnon’s Alaska Laundry.

-Pioneers of Alaska Men’s Igloo 6 Biographical Sketch
+- Pioneers of Alaska Men’s Igloo No. 6 Biographical Sketch

 Peterson, John G.

-John G. Peterson was a charter member of the Juneau Men's Igloo.
+John G. Peterson was an early Juneau businessman, miner, and charter member of the Pioneers of Alaska Juneau Men’s Igloo.

-Born near Hamburg, Germany, October 7, 1861, Peterson was educated in German schools and learned the tinsmith trade.
-He came to the United States in 1881, worked at his trade in New York, Chicago and St. Louis, then enlisted in the Army where he served for five years, mostly in Indian Territory.
+He was born near Hamburg, Germany, on October 7, 1861.
+Peterson was educated in German schools and trained as a tinsmith.
+In 1881, he immigrated to the United States, where he worked at his trade in New York, Chicago, and St. Louis.
+He later enlisted in the United States Army and served for five years, much of that time in Indian Territory.

-Peterson arrived in Juneau in April, 1888, and bought a small shop here.
-For the next 13 years he operated a tin, stove, and hardware store and devoted his spare time to prospecting.
+Peterson arrived in Juneau, Alaska, in April 1888 and purchased a small shop.
+For the next thirteen years, he operated a tin, stove, and hardware store while devoting his spare time to prospecting.
+In 1893, Peterson returned to Hamburg and married Marie Jensen.
+The couple later returned to Juneau.

-In April 1899, Peterson staked a placer claim on the creek which now bears his name.
-He called it Cheechako Creek and one of its tributaries Goose Creek, and named the valley Prairie Basin.
-Later in the same year the lake was called Reservoir Lake in the mining records.
-By 1905 it had become known as Peterson Lake.
+In April 1899, Peterson staked a placer claim on the creek that later bore his name.
+He originally called it Cheechako Creek, naming one tributary Goose Creek and the surrounding valley Prairie Basin.
+Later mining records referred to the lake in the basin as Reservoir Lake, but by 1905, it had become known as Peterson Lake.

-The present Peterson Lake Trail follows the old wagon road, leaving Glacier Highway at Mile 24.
-Peterson Lake is located on the mainland 16 miles northwest of Juneau and a mile from tidewater at Tee Harbor.
+The present Peterson Lake Trail follows the route of Peterson’s old wagon road, leaving Glacier Highway at Mile 24.
+Peterson Lake lies on the mainland approximately sixteen miles northwest of Juneau and about one mile from tidewater at Tee Harbor.

 Ripinsky, Solomon

-Colonel Solomon Ripinski was a charter member of the Juneau Men's Igloo.
+Colonel Solomon Ripinski was a charter member of the Juneau Men's Igloo of the Pioneers of Alaska.

-Ripinski was born on April 15, in Rypin, Poland.
-He received a good European education and studied at some of the best military schools in Europe.
-Here he acquired a thorough knowledge of drafting and considerable skill in sketching, drawing and painting.
+Ripinski was born on April 15 in Rypin, Poland.
+He received a European education and attended several military schools where he studied drafting and developed considerable skill in sketching, drawing, and painting.

-Mr. Ripinski graduated with the rank of second lieutenant of cavalry and being too young to enter the service, visited many of the principal cities of Europe.
+He graduated with the rank of second lieutenant of cavalry.
+Because he was too young to enter service immediately, he traveled through many of Europe's principal cities before immigrating to the United States.

-Colonel Ripinsky came to Alaska in 1884, with the famous Arctic explorer the late Lieutenant Frederick Swatka.
-Under Attorney-General Haskett he was appointed clerk and in 1885 commissioned to establish a United States Government school in Western Alaska.
-Transferred from Unalaska to Chilkat, he became principal of the school at that place, and served one term.
+Ripinski came to Alaska in 1884 with the noted Arctic explorer Lieutenant Frederick Schwatka.
+Under Attorney General Haskett, he was appointed a clerk and, in 1885, was commissioned to establish a United States Government school in western Alaska.
+After being transferred from Unalaska to Chilkat, he served as principal of the government school there for one term.